vechain/vechain-sdk-js/docs/templates/contracts-erc20.md

 #### Deploy the contract

-Once the contract is compiled, we can deploy it using theVeChain SDK.
+Once the contract is compiled, we can deploy it using the VeChain SDK.
 The following code shows how to deploy the contract:

 [CreateERC20TokenSnippet](examples/contracts/contract-create-ERC20-token.ts)